jaykay12/tech/_posts/2020-9-3-java-exception-handling.md

   ![Hierarchy Structure](../assets/images/JA-1.png)

   There are 3 types of Exceptions in general way:
-  1. Checked Exception
-  2. Unchecked Excepetion
-  3. Errors

-  Errors and Unchecked exceptions are treated as same by Oracle definitons.

-  <ins>**Checked Exception**:</ins>
+  1. <ins>**Checked Exception**:</ins>
     - All classes which directly inherit the Throwable class except RuntimeException and Error.

     - Examples: `IOException`, `ClassNotFoundException` etc.

     - Can be checked at compile-time.

     - Compiler checks whether these are handled or not.
 If these exceptions are not handled/declared in the program, compilation error is thrown.

-  <ins>**Unchecked Exception**:</ins>
+  2. <ins>**Unchecked Exception**:</ins>
     - All classes which directly inherit the RuntimeException class.

     - Examples: `NullPointerException`, `ArithmeticException` etc.

     - These can only be checked at run-time.

-  <ins>**Error**:</ins>
+  3. <ins>**Error**:</ins>
     - These are irrecoverable.

     - They indicate that something severe enough has gone wrong, the application should crash rather than try to handle the error.

     - Examples: `OutOfMemoryError`, `StackOverflowError` etc.

 ## Important Keywords